yt-dlp vs youtube-dl 2026: Which Video Downloader Should You Actually Use?

 The History: Why yt-dlp Exists and What Happened to youtube-dl

 Enter yt-dlp.
 Created as a fork of youtube-dl in 2020 by developer pukkandan, yt-dlp began incorporating the backlog of unmerged patches, adding new features, and maintaining rapid update cycles.
 By 2023, yt-dlp had surpassed youtube-dl in both features and active development.
-In 2026, yt-dlp receives updates multiple times per week, while youtube-dl’s last significant update may be months old.
+In 2026, yt-dlp receives updates multiple times per week, while youtube-dl’s last significant update may be months old [verify before publishing].

-The result is clear: yt-dlp is the actively maintained future of command-line video downloading, while youtube-dl has effectively become a legacy project.
-Most guides, tutorials, and community support now focus on yt-dlp.
+The result is clear: yt-dlp is the actively maintained future of command-line video downloading, while youtube-dl has become a legacy project.
+Most guides, tutorials, and community support now focus on yt-dlp exclusively.

 Feature Comparison: yt-dlp vs youtube-dl in 2026

-Site Support: yt-dlp supports over 1,800 websites in 2026, compared to youtube-dl’s approximately 1,200.
-More importantly, yt-dlp fixes site-specific issues within days when platforms change their APIs or page structures, while youtube-dl may take weeks or months to address the same breakage.
-If you primarily download from YouTube, this matters less — but for users downloading from TikTok, Instagram, Twitter/X, or streaming platforms, yt-dlp’s broader and more current support is essential.
+Site Support: yt-dlp supports over 1,800 websites in 2026, compared to youtube-dl’s approximately 1,200 [verify before publishing]. yt-dlp fixes site-specific issues within days when platforms change their APIs or page structures, while youtube-dl may take weeks or months to address the same breakage.
+For users downloading from TikTok, Instagram, Twitter/X, or niche streaming platforms, yt-dlp’s broader and more current support is essential.

 Download Speed: yt-dlp includes built-in throttle avoidance for YouTube downloads, which can dramatically improve speeds.
-YouTube actively throttles downloads from known tools, and yt-dlp’s countermeasures result in speeds 3-10x faster than youtube-dl in many cases. yt-dlp also supports concurrent fragment downloads, allowing parts of a video to download simultaneously rather than sequentially — a feature absent from youtube-dl.
+YouTube actively throttles downloads from known tools, and yt-dlp’s countermeasures result in speeds 3-10x faster than youtube-dl in many cases [verify before publishing]. yt-dlp also supports concurrent fragment downloads, allowing parts of a video to download simultaneously rather than sequentially – a feature absent from youtube-dl.

 Format Selection: Both tools let you choose video quality and format, but yt-dlp offers more sophisticated format selection syntax.
 You can specify preferred codecs (AV1, VP9, H.264), merge separate video and audio streams automatically, prefer certain container formats, and set fallback preferences – all in a single format selection string. yt-dlp also better handles YouTube’s format changes, including the transition to AV1 encoding for higher-quality streams.